SDavenia/RL_Flappy_Bird/README.md

 # Results

 For each methods, various set of hyperparameters were tested.
-In [Plots](/Plots/) folder are stored the resulting plots for each parameters configuration:
+The resulting plots are stored in the [Plots](/Plots/) folder for each hyperparameter configuration:
 -   [MC Control](/Plots/MC_plots)
 -   [SARSA](/Plots/SARSA_plots)
 -   [Expected SARSA](/Plots/Exp_SARSA_plots)